use-ink/ink/ARCHITECTURE.md

     This includes getting and setting a smart contracts storage, as well as the mentioned environmental functions.
-* `metadata`: Describes the contract in a platform agnostic way, i.e. its interface and the types, its storage layout, etc..
+* `metadata`: Describes the contract in a platform agnostic way, i.e. its interface and the types, its storage layout, etc.
 * `prelude`: Provides an interface to typical standard library types and functionality (like `vec` or `string`).
 Since contracts are run in a `no_std` environment we provide this crate as an entrypoint for accessing